Friday, 4 March 2022

 The menopause and ageing is natural process and our goal has to be healthy ageing and to try to slow the deterioration of our physical and mental function as much as possible.

-If you have a niggle that is starting to effect your daily life then don’t ignore it, seek advice!
+If you have a niggle that is starting to affect your daily life then don’t ignore it, seek advice!

 Please get in touch if you have any comments on this article or would like to discuss how Soft Tissue and Massage treatments can help you.